sarahchima/personal-website/src/pages/blog/event-handlers.md

 Target is the element you want to listen for an event on.

 Type is the type of event you want to listen for.
 For example, if it is a button, you can listen for a click event.
-We will discuss more of this soon in this article.

 The function is the event handler.
 It specifies the function is carried out when an event occurs.